Knesset building: Conception and construction

 The choice of Klarwein's design attracted criticism from Israeli architects, with the National Association of Israel Architects referring to it as "outdated" and "unrepresentative of Israel".
 Knesset Speaker Yosef Sprinzak responded by forming a committee of International Architects to study the design.
-The committee approved the design in April of 1958.
+The committee approved the design in April 1958.

 The building's cornerstone was laid by Dorothy de Rothschild on 14 October 1958.
 In order to make Klarwein's design less controversial, the Knesset appointed Dov Karmi to advise on the building's construction.
 Karmi and his son Ram made several adjustments to Klarwein's design - shrinking the building's size, turning its rectangular shape into a square and moving several of its offices to the building's outskirts.
 The building was built by the National Roads Company and several contractors, including Solel Boneh.
 The Knesset's interior was designed primarily by Dora Gad, while sculptor Dani Karavan created the sculpture "Pray for the Peace of Jerusalem", which lies behind the speaker's podium.

 The Knesset building's inauguration was originally set for Tu B'Av on 1 August 1966, but was postponed until the 22nd of August, when the building's ownership was formally handed to Knesset Speaker Kadish Luz by Labor Minister Yigal Allon.